cocos3d/cocos3d/README.md

 These are available in the `cocos3d-iOS.xcworkspace` and `cocos3d-OSX.xcworkspace` Xcode workspaces, and the Xcode projects are also individually available in the `cocos3d-library` and `cocos2d-library` folders under the `Projects` folder in the cocos3d distribution.

-Neither the cocos3d or cocos2d frameworks currently use Automatic Reference Counting (ARC) and, in addition to helping to organize your development environment, using these static libraries is a convenient way to add cocos3d and cocos2d to application projects that make use of ARC.

 You can add these static library projects as sub-projects of your Xcode app project.
 Instructions for adding a static library to your app project are available through Apple's documentation, or